fnv234/61040-project-fnv/README.md

 4. ZenTeaHouse — rating 2, notes "friendly barista, bland tea"

-When generating the summary, the LLM produces: "You clearly love matcha and enjoy your visits," despite consistently low ratings.

-Prompt Variants

-Base prompt:
-"Generate a 2–3 sentence summary describing this user's matcha preferences."

-Variant 1:
-"Base sentiment on the average rating.
-Low ratings should result in neutral or critical tone."

-Variant 2:
-"Generate a 2–3 sentence profile grounded in numeric data.
-Avoid positive sentiment when the average rating is below 3."
+Prompting

+const prompt = `
+You are an assistant that summarizes a user's matcha tasting history.
+Generate a concise, factual profile (2–3 sentences) in the second person.

+User ID: ${userId}
+Average rating: ${avgRating.toFixed(1)}
+Average sweetness: ${avgSweetness.toFixed(1)}
+Average strength: ${avgStrength.toFixed(1)}
+Places tried: ${places.join(", ")}
+Recent logs:
+${last3
+  .map(
+    (l) =>
+      `- ${l.placeId}, rating ${l.rating}, sweetness ${l.sweetness}, strength ${l.strength}, notes: "${l.notes ?? ""}"`
+  )
+  .join("\n")}

+Guidelines:
+- Mention only places listed above (no new ones).
+- If ratings for a place are both high and low, describe it as a mixed experience rather than consistent.
+- Base tone on the average rating:
+  - below 3 → critical or neutral tone,
+  - around 3 → balanced tone,
+  - above 3 → positive tone.
+- Highlight consistent preferences (sweetness/strength).
+- Avoid exaggeration or assumptions beyond the data.
+- Keep <= 3 sentences.
+`;

 Experiment Summary

-The base prompt ignored numeric cues and produced overly positive text.
-Variant 1 anchored sentiment to the average rating, improving tone realism.
-Variant 2, which explicitly tied tone generation to numeric values, produced summaries that correctly described dissatisfaction ("You often appreciate the setting but find the drinks below your taste preference").
-The issue that remains is that the model sometimes softens negativity with polite phrasing, which is stylistically appropriate but slightly inconsistent with low ratings.
+The final test addressed sentiment mismatch, where previous prompts produced overly positive summaries even for users with low ratings.
+This prompt introduced tone control directly tied to the average rating, ensuring sentiment reflected numeric reality.
+The model's responses became far more data-driven ("You often enjoy the setting but find the matcha below your taste preference") and avoided unwarranted positivity.
+The only remaining issue was slight softening of criticism, where the model used polite phrasing instead of direct negativity, a stylistic limitation that can be acceptable for user-facing summaries.

 ## Issues & Validators